muit/muit.github.io/content/Pages/about.md

 - about-me
 - contact
 author: null
-  name: Miguel Fernandez Arce
+  name: Muit
 ---

 Hi!

-I'm Miguel, also known as muit.<br>
+I'm Miguel, also known as Muit.<br>
 Game programmer & voice actor.

 The majority of my work in videogames is centered around the design and implementation of videogame systems and tools in C++.
 If you like to code, stick around and have a look at my [posts](./posts)!